wxu-ml/wxu-ml.github.io/_pages/about.md

             05/2024:
           </td>
           <td style="text-align: justify; padding: 4px 8px; line-height: 1.4;">
-            One paper was recognized by ESI as a Highly Cited Paper!
+            One paper was recognized by <strong>ESI as a Highly Cited Paper!</strong>
           </td>
         </tr>
         <tr>